Active Transportation Plan

 Here’s how you can get involved:

 - Complete the Survey.
-Open from April 15th – May 24th, 2019 provide your thoughts on key issues, opportunities and overall plan direction CLICK HERE
+Open until June 1st, 2019 provide your thoughts on key issues, opportunities and overall plan direction CLICK HERE

 Share your Photos.
 From April 15th – June 7th, 2019 share your photos of existing active transportation infrastructure (such as sidewalks, trails, bike routes or crosswalks) that you like using or that creates challenges for you to actively move throughout Smithers.
 We want you to take photos of what is working well and, more importantly, what needs to be changed.
 Your photos will be used by the project team to better understand our community's active transportation needs and opportunities.